navchandar/look-like-scanned/README.md

 - `-l, --blur` : Controls whether to make the output a little bit blurry.
 Accepted values are "yes" or "no".
 The default value is "no".
     - Example: `-l yes` or `--blur no`

+- `-c, --contrast` : Controls contrast factor of the image.
+A factor of 0.0 gives a solid gray image.
+A factor of 1.0 gives the original image.
+Greater values increase the contrast of the image.
+The default value is 1.
+    - Example: `-c 2`

+- `-sh, --sharpness` : Controls sharpness factor of the image.
+A factor of 0.0 gives a blurred image.
+A factor of 1.0 gives the original image.
+Greater values increase the sharpness of the image.
+The default value is 1.
+    - Example: `-sh 2`

+- `-br, --brightness` : Controls brightness factor of the image.
+A factor of 0.0 gives a black image.
+A factor of 1.0 gives the original image.
+Greater values increase the brightness of the image.
+The default value is 1.
+    - Example: `-br 2`

 - `-r, --recurse` : Allows scripts to find all matching files including subdirectories.
 Accepted values are "yes" or "no".
 The default value is "yes".
     - Example: `-r yes` or `--recurse no`